 Neuhaus provided the second opinion Tiller needed under Kansas law to perform late-term abortions on the patients at his Wichita clinic.
-Tiller was murdered in 2009 by an anti-abortion zealot.
+Tiller was murdered in 2009 by a man professing strong anti-abortion views.

 Neuhaus has argued that her exams met accepted standards of care, and some abortion rights supporters questioned whether she can receive a fair hearing from the board, with Republican Gov. Sam Brownback, a strong abortion opponent, in office for almost 18 months.
 Neuhaus can challenge the board's decision in court, and her attorneys expected her to appeal if the board rules against her.